 “Bringing Napa Home” at the Jonathan Edwards Vineyard/Winery Harvest Festival

-If you’ve ever vacationed in Napa, California you’re probably like the rest of us suckers, trying to “bring Napa home” and recreate the experience wherever it is that you live.
+If you’ve ever vacationed in Napa, Calif., you’re probably like the rest of us suckers, trying to “bring Napa home” and re-create the experience wherever it is that you live.
 You start by paying more attention to wine tastings at your local liquor stores, then you find wineries in your state that are a reasonable distance to drive.

 Sadly, it’s hard to bring a place like Napa home.
 A town and area where you can drive down a single road, in valleys and between mountains, to stop at big beautiful wineries every five minutes or so.
 Some are small and quaint where you might spend three hours making friends with the owners and trying secret barrels in the back.
 And others are big with incredibly landscaped grounds where you can picnic and take in the fresh air.